nrfconnect/sdk-nrf/doc/nrf/ug_zigbee_configuring.rst

 When the Zigbee stack thread goes to sleep, the Zigbee thread can enter the suspend state for the same amount of time as the stack's sleep.
 The thread will be automatically resumed after the sleep period is over or on an event.

-In the Zigbee samples in |NCS|, the sleepy behavior can be triggered by pressing a predefined button when the device is booting.
+In the Zigbee samples in the |NCS|, the sleepy behavior can be triggered by pressing a predefined button when the device is booting.
 This action results in calling the ZBOSS API that activates this feature.
 See the :ref:`light switch sample <zigbee_light_switch_sample>` for a demonstration.